Land of Tornadoes

 Lincoln’s masculine face quickly turned boyish as he hesitated and looked away, working on the courage to say it.
 He ran his hand through his dark blonde hair and exhaled.
 “Six months.”

 “Six months!”
-Ali walked to the window only to see dust floating in the air.
+Ali walked to the window only to see a wall of dust.
 “So you were calling us from the jail all this time and not your friend’s phone like you said.”

 “You missed an entire semester,” John stated, his voice calm and composed as if this were just any other conversation.
 “Son, why are we just now learning of this?”